Learn How to Get Dog Groomer Certification

 "Apprenticeship is the way most of us old time groomers learned the trade," she said.
 "What is most effective is to go through school and then go out and apprentice, even for just a few days a week until you start a business."

-This is also a good way to get a closer look at the actual nuts and bolts of running a grooming business such as effective customer service, marketing, types of products that groomers use to increase their bottom line, etc.
+This is also a good way to get a closer look at the actual nuts and bolts of running a grooming business such as effective customer service, marketing, types of products that groomers use to increase their bottom line, and other important business-operating skills.

 Red Flags to Look For in Dog Grooming Schools

-While there are any numbers of excellent dog groomer schools out there, there are also some turkeys.
+While a number of excellent dog groomer schools exist out there, there are also some turkeys.

 In order to avoid investing your valuable time and money into a potentially bad school, Linda says that you should thoroughly investigate any school or schools you may want to attend.